splitkb/kyria/Plate Case/README.md

 Kyria Acrylic Plate Case
 ========================

-This is a case for the Kyria, compatible with revision 0.7 and up.
+This is a case for the Kyria, compatible with revision 0.7 - 2.1. **It is not compatible with revision 3.0 and up** - files for revision 3 will be released later.

 ![Kyria Acrylic Plate Case](./Plate%20Case.png)